-First, there are quite a few similarities between both Schlage Sense and Connect.
+First, there are quite a few similarities between Schlage Sense, Connect, and Encode.
 Let’s take a look.

-Both smart locks have…An illuminated touchscreen for typing in your passcode – this is great for gaining access when you don’t have your phone or want to let in guests Battery operation on 4 AA batteries, plus a low battery warning Up to 30 access codes, so you can give codes to guests, housekeepers, etc. Note that Schlage Encode has a higher limit, with up to 100 access codes.
-Compatibility with Android and iOS phones
+All 3 smart locks have…An illuminated touchscreen for typing in your passcode – this is great for gaining access when you don’t have your phone or want to let in guests Battery operation on 4 AA batteries, plus a low battery warning Up to 30 access codes, so you can give codes to guests, housekeepers, etc. Note that Schlage Encode has a higher limit, with up to 100 access codes.
+Compatibility with Android and iOS phones and devices.

-Alexa and Google Assistant compatibility (as long as you pair with a home automation hub like SmartThings or Wink)Alerts for forced entry or lock tampering using the built-in alarm sensors Lifetime limited warranties for both the mechanical parts and finish Grade 1 highest residential security rating for extra lock strength Activity notifications when people come and go Simple installation.
+Alexa and Google Assistant compatibility (though Sense and Connect require you to pair with a home automation hub like SmartThings or Wink)Alerts for forced entry or lock tampering using the built-in alarm sensors Lifetime limited warranties for both the mechanical parts and finish Grade 1 highest residential security rating for extra lock strength Activity notifications when people come and go Simple installation.
 The locks install just like any deadbolt, except for the additional steps of getting it working with a hub by downloading the app and syncing.
 Several finishes and trims available, for the color and shape that you prefer on your home.
 Schlage also sells matching entry handles and levers in each of their finishes, so that your front door can look impressive and have a consistent aesthetic.
-A similar look and design.
-Schlage Sense and Connect both have a high quality look, with light-up number keypads and hardware that looks impressive.
+Overall, a similar look and design.
+Schlage Sense, Connect, and Encode all have a high quality look, with light-up number keypads and hardware that looks impressive.
 The Encode’s interior is smaller, but otherwise they look quite similar.

 Schlage Sense features

 Schlage Sense can be controlled by Siri and within Apple’s Home app.
 This is a big deal because there are limited number of gadgets and smart locks that work with Apple devices due to its strict security.
 Works remotely if an updated iPad or Apple TV 3rd gen or higher are in the home and within 40 feet of the lock.
 The iPad will need to stay at the house since it will act as your lock’s hub.
 You can turn it into a hub within the settings.
-Also works remotely using a WiFi Adapter, which plugs into any outlet.
+Also can work remotely using a WiFi Adapter, which plugs into any outlet.
 This is a decent option if you don’t have a HomeKit hub set up.
 If you install the WiFi adapter rather than another hub, you will use the Schlage Sense app to control the lock, and also connect the lock to Alexa.
 Does not work with SmartThings or other hubs.
 If you want to build your smart home within these hubs and platforms, do not buy Schlage Sense.
 It’s mainly designed for HomeKit use.